ayesparshh/GSoC-2025/Readme.md

 ---

-\*This project enhances Keploy's testing capabilities by adding intelligent codebase understanding, making test generation more context-aware and developer-
+\*This project enhances Keploy's testing capabilities by adding intelligent codebase understanding, making test generation more context-aware and developer-friendly.